How Long Does A Personal Injury Case Take?

 The number above are based on actual settlement data based on actual and estimated settlement values and time frames from the incident date until the actual settlement date or verdict date.
 Actual settlement funds may have taken 30 days or longer to be received by the plaintiff after settlement was reached.
 This data can provide a general estimate regarding how long your lawsuit will take to either settle or resolve.

 If you are a plaintiff trying to decide when to settle your case and for how much, we hope this blog can help you make a better decision.
-In addition we provide additional and important information in many other articles and blogs that we create on a regular basis.
-This is a good guideline regarding how long it will take for a personal injury case to settle.

 If your lawsuit is taking longer than expected, consider a pre settlement cash advance form Glofin.